Service Charge Policy

 7.1 Leases in new developments where the Trust is not subject to a superior agreement may, at the Trust’s discretion, include a sinking (or ‘reserve’) fund.

 7.2 The introduction of sinking funds to leases in blocks where they do not already exist is not straightforward.
-Where there is sufficient agreement among the leaseholders in a block, the Trust will assist in preparing the necessary Deeds of Variation and/or First Tier Tribunal applications (previously the Leasehold Valuation Tribunal).
-However the Trust will not pay leaseholders’ legal costs for this process.
+Where there is sufficient agreement among the leaseholders in a block, the Trust will assist in preparing the necessary Deeds of Variation and/or First Tier Tribunal application to vary the leases.
+The Trust must have a contractual right to hold a sinking fund.
+However the Trust will not pay leaseholders’ legal costs for either of these processes.

 7.3 Sinking fund contributions will be calculated as realistically as possible to cover projected relevant life cycle costs, but if at any time the sinking fund has insufficient resources to effect a repair the Trust considers necessary, the difference will be levied as a separate charge.

 7.4 The Trust will not operate informal or voluntary sinking funds.
-It will only operate sinking funds which have been included in the lease with a Deed of Variation.
+It will only operate sinking funds which have been included in the lease or in a Deed of Variation.

 7.5 Where the Trust is subject to a superior agreement, as in many new build developments, the Trust’s and the individual property’s share of sinking fund contributions will be as per that agreement.
 (Though tenants will not be liable for the Trust’s repairs contributions).